dgageot/repet/documentation/workbook-en.md

 ## Integration testing with RestAssured

 Integration tests at the resource level are interesting because it's the only way to check that our domain code is properly wrapped into a REST resource.
 You should concentrate on testing on http input/output.
-While mocking the domain code.
+While mocking/stubbing the domain code.

 We use the RestAssured library which offers a fluent API to write tests.
 Testing the http interaction layer is quite tedious to write.